elevliaykut/web-service/README.md

-## Building-Restful-Api (Web Service) with Node.Js 🎉
+## Building-Restful Api with Node.Js 🎉

 ### Technologies used;🚀
--   Node.js with Express
+✔️  Node.js with Express
--   AWS
+✔️  AWS (Amazon Web Services)
+✔️  JWT (Json Web Token)
--   MongoDB for database with Mongoose
+✔️  MongoDB for database with Mongoose